Deep Wizardry: Plot summary

 The next day, Nita and Kit sneak out of their beach house to help S'reee, and are introduced to Ed'Rashtekaresket (nicknamed 'Ed' by Nita): the 'Master-Shark' of the Song.
 From him, Nita learns that the Song requires her own death, and becomes reluctant to continue her role; but is persuaded on grounds that a failure of the Song will destroy millions of innocent lives, and that her own memories of Kit and their adventures will be excised.
 As the Lone Power's binding weakens, large kraken attack the wizards underwater, and volcanic vents become active.
 Nita and Kit, in the face of her parents' demands for an explanation, reveal wizardry to her parents, but do not explain Nita's role in the Song.
 Nita's sister Dairine becomes able to read Nita's book of magic, suggesting her own innate abilities thereof (explored in the sequel).
 On return to the ocean, Nita meets the other participants in the Song (called the 'Celebrants), and befriends Ed.
-Thereafter the Celebrants descend into Hudson Canyon, where they are attacked by kraken and other monsters until they reach the Sea's Tooth, where the Song is held.
+Thereafter the Celebrants descend into Hudson Canyon, where they are attacked by kraken and other monsters until they reach the Sea's Tooth (Caryn Seamount), where the Song is held.
 The Song continues according to plan, until one of the whales succumbs to the Lone Power, and allows the Krakens to attack the Singers.
 Kit then takes her place; but the Lone Power emerges from its binding as an enormous serpent.
 In the succeeding battle, Ed requests Nita to temporarily give him her wizardry, and he finishes her part of the Song.
 He then attacks the Serpent, who wounds him; prompting all the sharks in the area to attack him and the serpent, whereupon the Lone Power withdraws, bound anew.